North West Regional Hospital

 North West Regional Hospital is the primary healthcare facility for the North Western region of Tasmania.
-Like the Mersey Community Hospital, it is operated by the Tasmanian Health Service - North West Region, which is part of the Tasmanian government's Department of Health and Human Services.
+Like the Mersey Community Hospital, it is operated by the Tasmanian Health Service - North West Region, which is part of the Tasmanian government's Department of Health.
 It is located in Burnie together with the North West Private Hospital, which is part of Ramsay Health Care.
 It offers a full range of general care, and nuclear medicine service.

 History

+The hospital was built in 1994 and was originally owned privately and leased to the Government of Tasmania.
+The government agreed to buy it in 2010, to invest in and expand the facility.

-The hospital was constructed to replace the original Burnie Hospital, which opened on 21 August 1951 at the site of the current Harvey Norman complex in Marine Terrace.
+It replaced the original Burnie Hospital, which opened on 21 August 1951 at the site of the current Harvey Norman complex in Marine Terrace.
 Burnie Hospital had been constructed to supplement the private Darwin Hospital which opened in Burnie in 1933, and the public Spencer and Devon hospitals in Wynyard and Latrobe respectively.
 The population of Burnie had reached 10,000, and was expected to grow further due to rapid industrial growth.

 Under the Tasmanian government's 2007 plan to reform its health system, the Mersey Hospital was to be downgraded with certain care services transferred to Burnie.

-On 1 August 2007, the Australian Prime Minister announced that the Australian government would guarantee the continued funding of a wide range of in-patient and out-patient services at the Mersey campus, and support its re-establishment as Mersey Community Hospital, managed by a community-controlled and Commonwealth-funded trust.
+On 1 August 2007, the Prime Minister of Australia announced that the Federal Government would guarantee the continued funding of a wide range of in-patient and out-patient services at the Mersey campus, and support its re-establishment as Mersey Community Hospital, managed by a community-controlled and Commonwealth-funded trust.

+On 9 May 2023, a doctor working at the hospital was stabbed.
+A 17-year-old youth was charged with wounding and two counts of threatening police.